cpswarm/swarm_functions/target_monitor/README.md

 ```
 to launch the `target_monitor` node.

-### Launch File Parameters
 The launch file can be configured with following parameters:
 * `id` (integer, default: 1)
   The identifier (ID) of the CPS used for name spacing in simulation.
 * `output` (string, default: screen)
   Whether to show the program output (`screen`) or to write it to a log file (`log`).

-### Parameter Files
 In the `param` subdirectory there are two parameter files `target_monitor.yaml` and `targets.yaml` that allows to configure the behavior of the `target_monitor` node.
-The `target_monitor.yaml` contains the following parameters:
-* `~loop_rate` (real, default: 1.5)
-  The frequency in Hz at which to run the control loops.
-* `~queue_size` (integer, default: 10)
-  The size of the message queue used for publishing and subscribing to topics.
-* `~tracking_timeout` (real, default: 5.0)
-  The time in seconds after which a target transitions into the state lost when no target information is received.
-* `~target_tolerance` (real, default: 0.1)
-  The path of the smach state machine whose state shall be exchanged.
-* `~fov` (real, default: 0.5)
-  Range of the target tracking camera in meter.
-It is used to simulate target detection.
-Targets within this distance are detected by the CPS.
-* `~simulation` (boolean, default: false)
-  Whether the targets are detected virtually by position or actually by the camera tracking topic.

 The `targets.yaml` contains the coordinates of the simulated targets.
 It is only used when the parameter `simulation` is set to `true`.
-They are given as two list parameters where the list index is the ID of the target:
+They are given as two list parameters where the list index is the ID of the target.
-* `~targets_x` (real list, default: [])
-   The x-coordinates of the simulated targets.
-* `~targets_y` (real list, default: [])
-   The y-coordinates of the simulated targets.

 ## Nodes